-If you were involved in a motorcycle accident in the Quad Cities area, you may have the right to pursue legal action against the at-fault party.
+If you were involved in a motorcycle accident, you may have the right to pursue legal action against the at-fault party.

 You need resources to get the care you need and cover your expenses until you can get your life back on track.